ctfer-io/romeo/README.md

 4. [Download the coverages](./download/)
 5. Manipulate them, merge with others, export wherever

+> [!TIP]
+> [Romeo uses itself to measure its code coverage](.github/workflows/e2e.yaml) through unit and integration tests.
+> If you have trouble understanding how it could integrate within your workflow, it might be a good start !

 ## Usage

 The recommended process is to run both [install](./install) and [environment](./environment) in a workflow.
-This provides good isolation thus ensure actual coverages.
+This provides good isolation with adjacent systems, and ensure actual coverages (no parallel runs pollutes data).

 It is acceptable, mostly for performance reasons, to pre-[install](install) Romeo thus only running an [environment](environment) per workflow.
 Refer to their own documentation to implement this in your process.